HoundStir1007/g9-cd-archiver/systemd_service_setup.md

 3. Common issues:
    - **Permission denied**: Check file permissions on script and log directory
-   - **Import error**: Ensure all required Python packages are installed
+   - **Import error**: Ensure all required Python packages are installed in the virtual environment
    - **Email errors**: Verify SMTP settings and password file
    - **Uptime Kuma errors**: Confirm Uptime Kuma is running and push URLs are correct